WittleWolfie/WW-Blueprint-Core/Blueprint-Core/articles/contributing.md

 ### Template Blueprint Configurators

-Most configurators are generated automatically.
-There may be cases where the automated code is not ideal and hand-coded templates are preferable.
+For blueprints with complex fields or field relationships, hand-written templates are preferable.
+They can also be used for custom validation code.
 When defining a new configurator:

-// TODO: Code gen attr / flag
-* Provide the appropriate `New()` and `For()` methods
 * Implement configurators following the blueprint's type inheritance
     * You *must* provide templates for all configurators in the inheritance tree up to [BlueprintConfigurator](xref:BlueprintCore.Blueprints.Configurators.BlueprintConfigurator`1).
 This is a limitation of code generation.
+* Add a [Generated attribute](xref:BlueprintCore.Utils.GeneratedAttribute) indicating which blueprint type is implemented
+* Provide the appropriate `New()` and `For()` methods
-* Implement support for all of the blueprint's fields (excluding inherited fields)
+* Add methods for all fields defined in the blueprint, but not inherited fields
-* Do not include component methods directly; add them to one of BlueprintCoreGen's configurator template classes
+* Do not include component methods

 ### Configurator and Builder Methods

-TODO: Update

-* Methods should enforce proper usage
-    * Validate all required inputs are specified
+For components, actions, and conditions with complex parameters or parameter relationships, hand-written templates are preferable.

+Configurator method templates are defined in the `BlueprintComponents` folder and grouped logically into classes.
+Only the method definition is used, the class declaration is used to group templates.

+Builder method templates are defined in the `ActionsBuilder` and `ConditionsBuilder` folders.
+They are defined directly in the output class.

+* Add a [Implements attribute](xref:BlueprintCore.Utils.ImplementsAttribute) to each method indicating which type is implemented
+    * Multiple methods can have the same implements attribute; they will be copied together into the relevant output class
-    * Provide sensible defaults for optional inputs
+* Method declarations should enforce required and optional parameters while providing sensible defaults
+    * Parameters with an object type defined in game library should be checked with the validator
-    * Use multiple methods for a type whenever there are distinct valid configurations
+    * Use multiple methods for a type if there are distinct valid configurations
         * Example: [DealDamage](xref:BlueprintCore.Actions.Builder.ContextEx.ActionsBuilderContextEx.DealDamage(BlueprintCore.Actions.Builder.ActionsBuilder,Kingmaker.RuleSystem.Rules.Damage.DamageTypeDescription,Kingmaker.UnitLogic.Mechanics.ContextDiceValue,System.Boolean,System.Boolean,System.Boolean,System.Boolean,System.Nullable{System.Int32},System.Nullable{Kingmaker.UnitLogic.Abilities.AbilitySharedValue},System.Nullable{Kingmaker.UnitLogic.Abilities.AbilitySharedValue})) and related methods
+* When adding a builder method, remove the auto-generated comment attribute for types already represented
-* Indicate the game type or field created or modified in the method comment summary
+* Document the implemented game type in the method comment, as well as any usage restrictions
 * Document the blueprint type of any string arguments used to reference blueprints
+* Document parameters with value or usage restrictions

 ### New Actions, Conditions, and Components